Subsidy Library

 format_list_bulleted What to do

-• Ensure the tanks or the lagoon’s earth banks can support the cover and fastening implements
+• Ensure the store's banks can support the cover and fastenings.

-• Direct the rainwater away from the cover into a clean water drain or rainwater harvesting system
+• Direct rainwater away from the cover into a clean water drain or harvesting system.

-• Display warning signs to warn of the dangers of confined spaces and fragile covers
+• Display warning signs for confined spaces and fragile covers.

-• Secure the cover to avoid wind damage and prevent rainwater running off and mixing with slurry
+• Secure the cover against wind damage and prevent rainwater mixing with slurry.

-• Meet the requirements of the SSAFO regulations 2010 and, if applicable, NVZ requirements
+• Meet SSAFO regulations 2010 and, if applicable, NVZ requirements.

-• Regularly remove rainwater from the cover to ensure it does not mix with the slurry
+• Regularly remove rainwater from the cover and ensure it can rise uniformly.

 schedule When to do